A/N: A huge thanks to TrisanaChandler13 for being a fantastic beta!

-"Don't judge me Potter," Draco said as he poured them each a full glass.
+"Don't judge me, Potter," Draco said as he poured them each a shot.

 Harry didn't say anything.
-He just accepted the drink and took a few sips.
+He just accepted the drink and drank it.

 "So tell me about your predicament," Draco said, his grey eyes locking with Harry's green ones.

 "Why?"
 Harry asked, confused.
 He was so excited Draco was sitting here with him, but confused about his motives.